 There are several ways that changing ideals mean that home ownership just isn’t as important to millennials as it was before.

-Many millennials also prefer the flexibility that comes with renting.
+Many millennials are changing real estate because they also prefer the flexibility that comes with renting.
 It leaves them more able to move for work and change their living situation if their financial situation were to suddenly change.

 Millennials are, generally speaking, warier of making expensive purchases, particularly if they don’t see it as a legitimate need.
 This applies to homes, cars, and luxury goods like TVs and designer bags.